BuilderIO/builder/packages/vue/README.md

 # Builder.io Vue SDK

-Builder.io drag and drop page and section building for Vue
+Builder.io drag and drop page and section building for Vue.

+NOTE: If you are looking for the _beta_ 2.0 Vue SDK, you can find it [here](https://github.com/BuilderIO/builder/tree/main/packages/sdks/output/vue)

 ## Get started